Different Sauna Types: How to Choose the Right One for You

 As part of our Hot Cold Relax therapy, we advise that most people spend about 10-15 minutes in a Traditional Finnish Sauna.

-Dry cedar saunas use just extreme ambient air temperature to elevate your core temperature.
+Or cedar sauna also uses extreme ambient air temperature, and humidity, to elevate your core temperature.

-Another major difference with our dry cedar sauna is the smell and the view.
-Our dry cedar sauna smells like—you guessed it—cedarwood.
+The major difference with our cedar sauna is the smell and the view.
+Our cedar sauna smells like—you guessed it—cedarwood.
 Some guests say it feels like an aromatherapy session but we just think it smells nice.
-In our dry cedar sauna, you’ll also experience a soft light coming in from a north-westerly facing window and enjoy a view of a small portion of our 90+ indoor plants.
-And finally, our dry cedar sauna is located downstairs in our silent sauna and lounge area, making it a great place to zen out in quiet.
+In our cedar sauna, you’ll also experience a soft light coming in from a north-westerly facing window and enjoy a view of a small portion of our 90+ indoor plants.
+And finally, our cedar sauna is located downstairs in our silent sauna and lounge area, making it a great place to zen out in quiet.

 Last but not least let’s talk about the newest type in the world of saunas: infrared.

-Unlike a traditional Finnish and dry cedar sauna, infrared saunas use a form of light wave to create heat in the room and elevate your core temperature.
+Unlike a traditional sauna, infrared saunas use a form of light wave to create heat in the room and elevate your core temperature.
 Depending on the setting, our infrared sauna typically ranges from 125-155°F. That sounds like a walk in the park, doesn’t it?
 It kinda is.

 The way the infrared works is a bit technical, but let us try to explain.
 You may have heard that there are certain frequencies of light and sound that the human body isn’t capable of perceiving.
 It’s kind of like that with infrared.
 When you step into an infrared sauna, you’ll feel its warmth.
 But you can’t see energy emitted from the infrared sauna panels as it is very close to the same wavelength as the energy that the human body emits.